awslabs/amazon-neptune-tools/neptune-export/docs/create-pg-config.md

                 This options value represents a port and must fall in one of the following port ranges: 1-1023, 1024-49151

+            --partition-directories <partitionDirectories>
+                Partition directory path (e.g. 'year=2021/month=07/day=21').

+                This option may occur a maximum of 1 times

+            --per-label-directories
+                Create a subdirectory for each distinct vertex or edge label.

+                This option may occur a maximum of 1 times

             --profile <profiles>